-The following table sets forth selected financial data and should be read in conjunction with Management's Discusion and Analysis of Financial Condition and Results of Operations and our audited consolidated financial statements and notes thereto.
-The selected financial data presented below have been derived from the Company's consolidated financial statements.
-The acquisition of Great Lakes Dredge & Dock Corporation by MDP in December 2003 was accounted for as a purchase in accordance with Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations," resulting in a new basis of accounting subsequent to the transaction.
-Therefore, for presentation below and throughout this prospectus, financial information relating to the Company prior to the acquisition by MDP is denoted as Predecessor Basis, while financial information relating to the Company subsequent to is denoted as Successor Basis.
+The following table sets forth certain financial data regarding the Company and should be read in conjunction with the consolidated financial statements and notes thereto (see Item 15, "Financial Statements" and Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations").
+The income statement and balance sheet data presented below have been derived from the Company's consolidated financial statements.
+The acquisition of the Company by MDP in December 2003 was accounted for as a purchase in accordance with Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations," resulting in a new basis of accounting subsequent to the transaction.
+Therefore, for presentation herein and throughout the remainder of this Report, financial information relating to the Company prior to the sale transaction is denoted as Predecessor Basis, while financial information relating to the transaction is denoted as Successor Basis.

-The merger with Aldabra was accounted for as a reverse acquisition.
+The Merger with Aldabra was accounted for as a reverse acquisition.
 Under this method of accounting, Great Lakes was the acquiring company for financial reporting purposes.
-In accordance with applicable guidance, the Aldabra Merger was considered to be a recapitalization.
+In accordance with applicable guidance, the Merger was considered to be a recapitalization.
 Accordingly, the merger was treated as the equivalent of Great Lakes issuing stock for the net monetary assets of Aldabra accompanied by a recapitalization.
 The net monetary assets of Aldabra, primarily cash, were stated at their fair value, which was equivalent to the carrying value, and accordingly no goodwill or other intangible assets were recorded.
-The following selected financial data of and for the years ended December 31, 2006, 2005, 2004, 2003 and 2002 reflect the financial position, results of operations and cash flows of GLDD Acquisitions Corp. prior to the Aldaba Merger.
-The accumulated deficit of GLDD Acquisitions Corp. was carried forward to the recapitalized Company.
+The following selected financial data of and for the years ended December 31, 2005, 2004, 2003 and 2002 reflect the financial position, results of operations and cash flows of Acquisition Corp. prior to the Merger.
+The accumulated deficit of Acquisition Corp. was carried forward to the recapitalized Company.